ckesanapalli/davidschirduan.github.io/_pages/temperedgenerators.md

   <p style="text-align: right;font-style: italic;"><small>If you have a ranged weapon, you also find a quiver of 20 arrows/bolts (1 slot).</small></p>
   <h2 class="tightSpacing">Stored Memories</h2>
   <div class="row">
-		<div class="col tightSpacing p" id="weaponSkill" style="border:darkgray dashed;">Climbing</div>
-		<div class="col-auto tightSpacing p"></div>
-		<div class="col tightSpacing p" id="weaponSpell" style="border:darkgray dashed;">Fireball</div>
+		<div class="col-md-5 col-12 tightSpacing p" id="weaponSpell" style="border:darkgray dashed;">Fireball</div>
+    <div class="col tightSpacing"></div>
-		<div class="col-12 tightSpacing p" id="weaponGoal" style="border:darkgray dashed;">Run to the end of the world and defeat the legion-demon Yog Soggoth who not only killed your family but all past family as well.
+		<div class="col-md-6 col-12 tightSpacing p" id="weaponTemperament" style="border:darkgray dashed;">Run to the end of the world and defeat the legion-demon Yog Soggoth who not only killed your family but all past family as well.
 Also you will need to return to the place of darkness and secure the shadow heart for your divine blade.</div>
   </div>
 </div>